-- A 404 error happens when URLs or their elements were either relocated or removed, including any file or image (done without any adjustments of the internal links)
+- A 404 error happens when URLs or their elements are either relocated or removed, including any file or image (done without any adjustments to the internal links)

 - The URL was miswritten (during the construction phase or a redesign), mislinked, or entered incorrectly into the browser,